These are the World Central Kitchen aid workers killed by Israeli airstrike in Gaza

 Governments call for accountability

+"The Prime Minister said far too many aid workers and ordinary civilians have lost their lives in Gaza and the situation is increasingly intolerable," according to the U.K. government's readout from the call.
+"The UK expects to see immediate action by Israel to end restrictions on humanitarian aid, deconflict with the UN and aid agencies, protect civilians and repair vital infrastructure like hospitals and water networks."

+Australian Prime Minister Anthony Albanese paid tribute to Frankcom and the other aid workers, saying, "This is just completely unacceptable.
+Australia expects full accountability for the deaths of aid workers."

-Canada's foreign minister said she was "horrified" by the news and said those responsible must be held accountable.
+Canada's foreign minister, Mélanie Joly, said she was "horrified" by the news and said those responsible must be held accountable.

-The White House was "outraged" and called for "appropriate accountability," said John Kirby, a spokesperson for the National Security Council.

-In a Reuters interview Wednesday, humanitarian chef Andrés said "The U.S. must do more to tell Prime Minister Netanyahu this war needs to end now."
-He said he believed Israeli forces had targeted the aid workers "systematically, car by car."
+Polish President Andrzej Duda also praised the killed workers, writing on X, "These brave people changed the world for the better with their service and dedication to others.
+This tragedy should never have happened and must be explained."

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.